fibsussy/lemokey-x1-fibs/niri-gamemode-daemon/README.md

 Automatically switches your QMK keyboard to game mode when you focus a gamescope window in Niri.

+## Features

+- **Automatic Window Detection**: Monitors niri for gamescope windows and toggles game mode
+- **Hot-Plug Support**: Waits for keyboard if not connected, handles unplugging/replugging automatically
+- **Background Service**: Runs indefinitely as a systemd user service
+- **Smart Reconnection**: 5-second retry interval with detailed logging
+- **Multi-Keyboard Support**: Can target specific keyboards by VID/PID or auto-detect

 ## How It Works

 1. **QMK Firmware**: Added RAW HID support to receive commands from the host